 When you are in an intense situation, you seek support.
-In golf, the intense situation is when you have to measure the distance accurately to take the right swing to get the ball where you want it to go.
+In golf, the most intense situation is when you have to measure the distance accurately to take the right swing to get the ball where you want it to go.
 Using your human eyes and brain, you can only do so much.
-The pressure gets much lower when you use a golf rangefinder to measure the distance in the golf course.
+The pressure gets much lower when you use a golf rangefinder to measure the distance on the golf course.

 How is this product similar to and different from the other rangefinders out there?
 Let’s find out by getting acquainted with its features.